BeamNG.drive

-BeamNG.drive is a 2013 vehicle simulation video game developed and published by Bremen-based video game developer BeamNG GmbH for Windows and Linux.
+BeamNG.drive is a sandbox vehicle simulation video game developed and published by Bremen-based video game developer BeamNG GmbH for Windows, Linux, and an upcoming release for PlayStation 5.
 The game features soft-body physics to simulate realistic handling and damage to vehicles.
-Initially released as a tech demo on August 3rd, 2013 along with paid access to an alpha, it was later made available on Steam Early Access for Windows on May 29th, 2015.
+Initially released as a tech demo on August 3, 2013, along with paid access to an alpha, it was later made available on Steam Early Access for Windows on May 29, 2015.
+The game is scheduled to be released on the PlayStation 5 on October 19, 2026.
 BeamNG also develops a fork of the game designed for education as well as industrial and academic research entitled BeamNG.tech.